AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 There is nothing to configure: preservation is applied automatically, per mutation, whenever the architecture supports it.
 Widening stands down when:

-  * a **normalisation** layer sits between the widened units and their activation, since it re-scales them using statistics pooled over the whole layer and so moves every existing unit however small the new fan-out is;
+  * a **normalisation** layer sits anywhere between the widened layer and the layer that reads it, since it re-scales the units using statistics pooled over the whole layer and so moves every existing unit however small the new fan-out is;
   * the activation **mixes units together** (``Softmax``, ``LogSoftmax``, ``Softmin`` or ``GumbelSoftmax``);
   * the widened layer sits **inside** a **recurrent** core, a **multi-input** encoder, a **residual**